Tanner Koziol

-Tanner Koziol is an American college football tight end for the Houston Cougars.
-He previously played for the Ball State Cardinals.
+Tanner Koziol (born January 28, 2004) is an American professional football tight end for the Jacksonville Jaguars of the National Football League (NFL).
+He played college football for the Ball State Cardinals and the Houston Cougars and was selected by the Jaguars in the fifth round of the 2026 NFL draft.

 Early life

 Koziol attended Mount Vernon High School in Fortville, Indiana.
 He was rated as a three-star recruit.
 Initially, Koziol committed to play college football for the North Dakota Fighting Hawks.
 However, he later flipped his commitment to play for the Ball State Cardinals.

 College career

 Ball State

 As a freshman in 2022, Koziol hauled in 35 receptions for 373 yards and seven touchdowns, earning freshman all-American honors.
 In 2023, he hauled in 34 passes for 295 yards and three touchdowns for the Cardinals, earning third-team all-Mid-American Conference (MAC) honors.
 After the season, Koziol entered the NCAA transfer portal and transferred to play for the Louisville Cardinals before de-committing and returning to Ball State.
 During the 2024 season, he notched 94 receptions for 839 yards and eight touchdowns and was named second-team all-MAC.
 After the season, Koziol entered his name into the NCAA transfer portal.